-The course will be delivered through blended training consisting of 4 Online Virtual Classroom sessions with assessments and examinations (multiple choice for City & Guilds and written for H-Tech Training taking place on the 5th Saturday at our centre).
+The course will be delivered through blended training consisting of 10 Online Virtual Classroom sessions with assessments and examinations (multiple choice for City & Guilds and written for H-Tech Training taking place on the last day).
 During the Online Virtual Classroom sessions, trainees will have a live video feed with their instructor talking to them, doing practical live demonstrations on equipment shipped to you and involving you actively in the learning.

 We will send out a practical kit so that trainees can complete assignments and practical work at home.
 The kit consists of breadboard, multimeter, battery, cables, connectors, components including resistors, diodes (rectifier and zener), capacitors, bridge rectifier, fuses, Relays, LEDs, Transistors, LDRs, etc..
 Trainees will build various projects as part of the course.
 The kit forms an integral part of the course, so full course fees need to be paid at last 7 days prior to course commencement to allow time to ship the kit in time for the course.